Pité: Tondela

 On 15 July 2016, Pité was loaned to Primeira Liga club C.D.
 Tondela for the season.
 He made 15 appearances across all competitions as it finally avoided relegation, scoring once as consolation in a 1–2 home loss to F.C.
 Arouca on 8 January 2017.

 Pité joined on a permanent basis on 7 June 2017, until 2020.

 Arouca

 Out of work since leaving Tondela, Pité found a new team on 13 January 2021, joining second-tier Arouca on an 18-month deal.
 He scored his first goals on the final day of the season on 22 May, ensuring a play-off place with two in a 3–1 home victory over G.D.
 Chaves; three days later he scored the opening goal against Rio Ave F.C. in a 3–0 win in the play-off first leg (5–0 aggregate).

 In his top-flight season at the Estádio Municipal de Arouca, Pité was most often a substitute.
 In that role, he scored an added-time equaliser in a 2–2 draw with Vitória de Guimarães on 18 September 2021.

-Mafra
+Later career

 On 9 June 2022, Pité signed a two-year deal to be C.D.
 Mafra's first signing ahead of the second-division campaign.
+At its conclusion, he joined S.C.U.
+Torreense of the same league.